meganz/mpenc_doc/source/engineering.rst

 Internal components
 ===================

-ServerOrder [$]
+``ServerOrder`` [$]
-  The concurrency resolver, used by HybridSession to enforce a consistent and context-preserving total ordering of membership operations.
+  The concurrency resolver, used by ``HybridSession`` to enforce a consistent and context-preserving total ordering of membership operations.
 It tracks the results of older operations, whether we're currently in an operation, and decides how to accept/reject proposals for newer operations.

-Greeter, Greeting (interface) [$]
+``Greeter``, ``Greeting`` (interface) [$]
-  Greeting is a component representing a multi-packet operation, defined as an interface with a packet-based transport consisting of (a) one input method to receive data packets; (b) one output mechanism to send data packets; and (c) various query methods, such as to get a Future for the operation's result, a reference to any previous operation, the intended next membership, etc.
-  Typically, this may be implemented as a state machine.
+  ``Greeting`` represents a multi-packet operation.
+It defines an interface with a packet-based transport consisting of (a) one input method to receive data packets; (b) one output mechanism to send data packets; and (c) various query methods, such as to get a ``Future`` for the operation's result, a reference for the previous operation if there was one, the intended next membership, etc. Typically, this may be implemented as a state machine.

-  Greeter is a factory component for new Greeting instances, defined as an interface used by HybridSession that consists of some limited codec methods for initial/final packets of a group key agreement.
-Implementations of these methods may reasonably depend on state, such as the result of any previous operation, data about operations proposed by the local user but not yet accepted by the group, or a reference to an ongoing Greeting.
+  ``Greeter`` is a factory component for new ``Greeting`` instances, defined as an interface used by ``HybridSession`` that consists of some limited codec methods for initial/final packets of a group key agreement.
+Implementations of these methods may reasonably depend on state, such as the result of any previous operation, data about operations proposed by the local user but not yet accepted by the group, or a reference to an ongoing ``Greeting``.

-SessionBase
+``SessionBase``
-  This is a partial Session implementation, for full implementations to build on top of or around (as HybridSession does).
+  This is a partial ``Session`` implementation, for full implementations to build around (as ``HybridSession`` does).
 It enforces properties such as strong message ordering, reliability, and consistency, based on information from message parent references and using some of the components below.